Timew4ster/Learning_log/README.md

 # Learning_log

-The app allows users to create an account with a username and password, and then enter topics that they are interested in learning about.
-For each topic, users can make entries about what they are learning and save them to their account.
-The app uses Django to handle user authentication, data storage, and other behind-the-scenes tasks, allowing users to focus on creating their journal entries.
+The app, built using Django, offers a secure environment for users to create an account and track their learning journey.
+Users can add topics of interest and make entries about what they are learning, storing their progress in their personal account.
+Django handles user authentication and data storage, allowing users to focus on documenting their learning experience